AlexLipp/directional-wavelets/README.md

 # Wavelet analysis of directional data

 Example of how to perform wavelet analysis on a sequence of directional data, using the example of the flow direction of the Colorado river, USA.
-Supplementary code relating to the paper *"Flow directions of drainage networks set by the mantle"* (sub judice)
+Supplementary code relating to the paper *"[Scale-Dependent Flow Directions of Rivers and the Importance of Subplate Support](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020GL091107)"*

 ## Requisites